david-luison-starkey/bash-annotations/README.md

 @interface takes two arguments, target type and trigger condition.

-Target type can be either: FUNCTION or VARIABLE
+Target type argument can be either: FUNCTION or VARIABLE

-Trigger condition can be either: PRE, POST, or PREPOST
+Trigger condition argument can be either: PRE, POST, or PREPOST

 ```bash
 @interface FUNCTION POST